voidberg/imagecache-sharp/README.md

 ## What is it?

-Node image generation module based on [sharp](https://github.com/lovell/sharp) and inspired by Drupal's image styles.
+Node image processing module based on [sharp](https://github.com/lovell/sharp) and inspired by Drupal's image styles.
+It allows you to create presets based on a list of chained actions, such as resizing, applying a watermark, or applying various image operations (blur, flip, negate, etc).

-**NOTE:** This is a beta of the 2.0 version, a full rewrite using TypeScript and the latest version of Sharp.

 ## Installation

 - `npm install imagecache-sharp`

-**Note:** please use the beta version that adds TypeScript support and works with the latest version of Sharp:

-- `npm install imagecache-sharp@beta`

 ## Usage